CriGoT/docs/articles/appliance/infrastructure/security.md

     * webtask;
     * App Tenant(s) (current *and* future) specific to that particular PSaaS Appliance instance.

+The SSL Certificate for the edge doman used in Custom Domains:
+* must be created by a public certificate authority.
+They cannot be self-signed;
+* must be a wildcard because the hostnames will be created dynamically during the creation of new custom domains.

 Auth0 accepts the following certificate format:

 * PFX/PKCS12